 Downtown Walking Tour with Adlib Tours

-One of the best things to do in Jacksonville, this 2-hour guided tour starts at 10AM, and you meet at the bottom of the escalators inside Jacksonville Landing.
+One of the best things to do in Jacksonville especially on a day trip, this 2-hour guided tour starts at 10AM, and you meet at the bottom of the escalators inside Jacksonville Landing.
 On Thursdays, this is an Art and Architecture tour, which is what I got to experience.

 Our guide, Pam Zambetti, was such a delight.
 She’s a local artist herself and is very knowledgeable not just about the art and architecture, but the city and history as well.